MegalithicBTC/BTCPayserver-LSPS1/README.md

 ### Deviation from the LSPS1 Standard

-LSPS1 calls for communication between THE CLIENT and THE LSP to be [carried over Lightning's BOLT8 transport layer](https://github.com/lightning/blips/blob/b48e5db6864d1de6e4b6d71a73ad75569cbff20c/blip-0051.md?plain=1#L14).
+LSPS1 calls for communication between THE CLIENT and THE LSP to be [carried over Lightning's BOLT 8 transport layer](https://github.com/lightning/blips/blob/b48e5db6864d1de6e4b6d71a73ad75569cbff20c/blip-0051.md?plain=1#L14).

-BOLT8 is more private than HTTPs, and has other advantages, however, there would be serious practical difficulties in implementing BOLT8 communication for BTCPay.
+BOLT 8 is more private than HTTPS, and has other advantages, however, there would be serious practical difficulties in implementing BOLT 8 communication for BTCPay.

 A BTCPay Server plugin attempting to communicate **through** an attached or embedded Lightning node to an external service would be a very ambitious thing to attempt:  As we will see in this documentation, BTCPay Server's ability to query or manipulate its attached Lightning node is (currently) quite rudimentary.